Gmunker/lostandfound/README.md

 ### 2.4.2
 * Basic Authentication
   Only authenticated users have access to modify the database.

+* Conditional dropdown menu
+  The dropdown menu on the update page now changes based on the current status of the animal

+* Mobile Image Rotation Fix
+  The method responsible for image compression (on the Add page) now reads the EXIF metadata on the image and rotates the image if necessary.